 As students learn how to use the energy of music well, they can build greater well-being in the process, said Dr. Linda Monson, director of the School of Music.
 “The process of making music helps to create calm and focus while promoting creativity, which can strengthen well-being.
 The coursework in our pioneering program explores the connections between music and well-being, such as those between music and consciousness, music and mindfulness, and music and healing.
 If you’re interested in using music to help yourself and others, this is a wonderful way to learn how to do so.”

 Mason’s music and well-being programs offer a variety of significant well-being benefits to students, said Dr. Nance Lucas, executive director of the Center for the Advancement of Well-Being.
 The undergraduate minor, which is open to all undergraduates regardless of their major or any previous musical training, is a valuable opportunity that is open to everyone, she said.
 “The music and well-being minor provides a powerful way for non-music student majors to activate their creativity without the pressure of performance. … We also know from neuroscience that music has an effect on our brains.
 When you listen to your favorite music or to music you like, it positively impacts brain connectivity and your emotional and mental states.
-Our School of Music through offering this minor is making significant contributions to our students’ well-being – I would encourage every student to consider enrolling in it.”
+Our School of Music is making significant contributions to our students’ well-being – I would encourage every student to consider enrolling in it.”

 The Science Behind Good Vibrations

 Music is a foundational part of the natural world, where everyone and everything makes their own form of music in a sense because of their sound vibrations.
 Learning the science behind vibrational energy can open minds up to understanding well-being in new ways, said Smith.
 He explains the science from a perspective related to quantum physics and neuroscience, which supports how musical vibrations impact energy.